xyr11/xtrike-bot/README.md

 ```
 npm start
 ```
-If no errors are encountered, you will be able to see this message:
+If no errors are encountered, you will be able to see this message if the bot successfully logs in to Discord:
 ```
 Ready as <Bot username>! (<Date and time>) 🤖
 ```